ESPhoenix/ESPhoenix/README.md

  Hi, I’m @ESPhoenix
-I’m interested in creating computational pipelines for protein design and simulation You can contact me at eshrimpt@ed.ac.uk if you are interested in colaborating or need help using my scripts!
+I’m interested in creating computational pipelines for protein design and simulation.
+You can contact me at eshrimpt@ed.ac.uk if you are interested in colaborating or need help using my scripts!

 <!---